-B&A Painters and decorators are among the best, local, family-run business offering a cost-effective, high quality decorating service in Dundee and the surrounding areas.
+B&A Painters and decorators are a local family-run business offering a cost-effective, high quality decorating service in Dundee and the surrounding areas.

-We are fully trained and qualified professionals with many years’ experience in the business and an outstanding reputation in Dundee and Tayside.
+We are fully trained and qualified professionals with many years experience in the trade and an outstanding reputation in Dundee and Tayside.
 Our expertise covers everything from interior and exterior domestic painting and decorating, to commercial contract work.

 Whether it is a single room or an entire house or commercial premises you need decorated, B&A is with you all the way.